Why China Is Leading Us To The Future Of Commerce

 In China, e-commerce is integrated with social media, such as WeChat.
 As I wrote here and here, WeChat has over 800 million active users, and companies can sell to consumers directly using its built-in payment system.

-WeChat as a social commerce platform has evolved quickly, becoming a central hub that facilitates customer engagement, commerce, customer relationship management (NYSE:CRM), online-to-offline (O2O), and more.
+WeChat as a social commerce platform has evolved quickly, becoming a central hub that facilitates customer engagement, commerce, customer relationship management (CRM), online-to-offline (O2O), and more.
 Brands can "socialize" with consumers, have one-on-one interactive communications with customers, close sales, and follow through on the entire commerce process.

 In the West, social media and e-commerce are separate.
 For example, people use Facebook to stay in touch with friends and family, and use Amazon (NASDAQ:AMZN) for e-commerce purchases.